Pazhaniappa Kalloori: Soundtrack

-Reception
+Release and reception

-The film was released on 21 December 2007 across Tamil Nadu, after skipping its initial release date of Diwali 2007.
+The film was released on 21 December 2007.
 S. R. Ashok Kumar of The Hindu opined that "Director Pavan should have burnt the midnight oil more to do the script, packing it with enough incidents with twist and turns to sustain audience interest.
 As it is his first film one can pardon him, but will the audience?"
-A reviewer from ChennaiOnline noted "the film, which seems like mindless entertainment during the first half, takes a more serious turn in the second, with a message weaved in" and that the story "depicts a typical college campus with characters and incidents that we have seen in many earlier campus films".
+Malini Mannath from Chennai Online noted "the film, which seems like mindless entertainment during the first half, takes a more serious turn in the second, with a message weaved in" and that the story "depicts a typical college campus with characters and incidents that we have seen in many earlier campus films".
 A reviewer from Webdunia criticised Anbalaya Films for producing a film full of fighting, smoking and drinking scenes.

-A reviewer from Behindwoods.com noted "you know what to expect from a movie that has a college backdrop", while recommending other Indian films released on the day ahead of Pazhaniappa Kalloori.
-The film did not perform well commercially, with the Times of India calling it a "debacle".
+The film did not perform well commercially, with The Times of India calling it a "debacle" and News18 noting it was poorly publicised.